Dippy dopey daft daring duo. We were happy, honest!

 The river Tees (Falcon Clints)

-Falcon Clints, where we had a long relaxed nap in the sun
+Falcon Clints, where we had a long relaxed nap in the sun listening to the sound of water.

 Lola